Get alerts of updates about «Workplace advice»

 If further measures are needed, it is the task of the municipal health service to assess and, if necessary, issue an order.

-In case of illness occurring while persons are present at the workplace
+In case of illness occurring at the workplace

 Employees who become ill while at work must leave as soon as possible.
 Sick people who need to be collected by others must wait in a separate room or outside where there are no others.
 Sick people should not use public transport.

-Sick people should cover their mouths and noses if they are unable to keep two metres away from others, in order to reduce the spread of infection.
+Sick people should use a face mask or cover their mouths and noses if they are unable to keep two metres away from others, in order to reduce the spread of infection.

 Afterwards, rooms, toilets and other areas where the sick person has stayed must be cleaned.
 Ordinary detergents can be used.